tesujimath/letters-to-amy/content/post/peace-and-provision/index.md

 author = "Simon Guest"
 title = "Peace and Provision"
 date = "2021-02-11"
-description = "A prayer as it begins." tags = [
+description = "A prayer as it begins" tags = [
     "prayer",
 ]